napari/napari/docs/source/plugins/for_plugin_developers.rst

    @napari_hook_implementation
    def napari_get_reader(path):
+      # remember, path can be a list, so we check it's type first...
+      # (this example plugin doesn't handle lists)
-      if not path.endswith(".ext"):
+      if isinstance(path, str) and path.endswith(".ext"):
-         # if we do not know how to read the file, we return None.
+         # If we recognize the format, we return the actual reader function
+         return my_reader
+      # otherwise we return None.
       return None
-      # otherwise we return the actual reader function
-      return my_reader

    def my_reader(path):